• Home

 The Washington D.C.-based political news outlet spoke to fellow Democratic participants who encouraged him to run.

-There are motives why Luján may not need to depart the house, however: Since January, he’s been the Assistant Speaker of the House, the fourth-maximum function inside the chamber.
-And Luján has the goodwill from his House colleagues after running the Democratic Congressional Campaign Committee inside the 2016 and 2018 campaign cycles.
+There are motives why Luján may not need to depart the House, however: Since January, he’s been the Assistant Speaker of the House, the fourth-maximum function inside the chamber.
+And Luján has the goodwill from his House colleagues after running the Democratic Congressional Campaign Committee during the 2016 and 2018 campaign cycles.

 Luján noted that he “led the attempt to win back the House of Representatives with Speaker [Nancy] Pelosi” and stated it helped “restore tests and balances” inside the political progress.

-Luján could additionally be leaving what a secure-Democratic district, where he hasn’t confronted a significant electoral challenger for the reason that his first Democratic primary in 2008, for what may be a bruising and pricey Democratic number one observed with the aid of a standard election is.
+Luján could also be leaving what a secure Democratic district, where he hasn’t confronted a significant electoral challenger because of his first Democratic primary in 2008, for what may be a bruising and pricey Democratic number one observed with the aid of a standard election is.

-Tuesday, his colleague, U.S. Rep. Deb Haaland, stated she is “giving the Senate race a whole lot of concept and consideration.”
-And there are other possible challengers already, too.
-Secretary of State Maggie Toulouse Oliver indicated Monday she’s thinking about a run.
-And Attorney General Hector Balderas will make an announcement approximately the Senate race on Thursday.
+On Tuesday, his colleague, U.S. Rep. Deb Haaland, stated she is “giving the Senate race a whole lot of concept and consideration.”
+There are other possible challengers already, too.
+Secretary of State Maggie Toulouse Oliver indicated Monday that she’s thinking about a run.
+Attorney General Hector Balderas will make an announcement about the Senate race on Thursday.

-He wants New Mexicans to understand he’s significantly thinking of walking to replace Tom Udall in the U.S. Senate.
+He wants New Mexicans to understand he’s seriously considering running to replace Tom Udall in the U.S. Senate.
 Emphasis on “seriously.”

-Luján is in his 6th time period inside the U.S. House, and he’s watched different New Mexico representatives flow on to different positions.
+Luján is in his sixth term in the U.S. House, and he’s watched different New Mexico representatives move on to different positions.
 Martin Heinrich won the election to the U.S. Senate in 2012.
 Both Steve Pearce and Michelle Lujan Grisham ran for governor in 2018.

 With Tom Udall leaving the Senate in 2020, Luján may also vacate the same seat his predecessor left over a decade ago to comply with his direction to the Senate.

-In a phone interview with NM Political Report on Tuesday, Luján used the word “seriously” in some instances whilst describing his hobby inside the role.
+In a phone interview with NM Political Report on Tuesday, Luján used the word “seriously” in some instances when describing his hobby outside of the role.

 “After the statement from Sen. Udall, I turned into recommended through all the outreach I had from people in New Mexico,” Luján said.
 He stated human beings from across the state—now not simply his third Congressional District—called to encourage him to run.